lmittmann/w3/README.md

 <img src="https://user-images.githubusercontent.com/3458786/153202258-24bf253e-5ab0-4efd-a0ed-43dc1bf093c9.png" align="right" alt="W3 Gopher" width="158" height="224">

-Package `w3` implements a modular and fast Ethereum JSON RPC client with first-class ABI support.
+Package `w3` implements a blazing fast and modular Ethereum JSON RPC client with first-class ABI support.

-* **Modular** API allows to create custom RPC method integrations that can be used alongside the methods implemented by the package.
 * **Batch request** support significantly reduces the duration of requests to both remote and local endpoints.
 * **ABI** bindings are specified for individual functions using Solidity syntax.
   No need for `abigen` and ABI JSON files.
+* **Modular** API allows to create custom RPC method integrations that can be used alongside the methods implemented by the package.

 `w3` is closely linked to [go-ethereum](https://github.com/ethereum/go-ethereum)
 and uses a variety of its types, such as [`common.Address`](https://pkg.go.dev/github.com/ethereum/go-ethereum/common#Address)